Non-Clash Kernel#

 Advantages:

-- Kernel open-source (optional [clash/clash premium])
+- Kernel is open source (optional [clash/clash premium])

-- Components open-source
+- Components are open source

 WEB GUI#